zeek/zeek/frameworks/sumstats.rst

 .. sourcecode:: console

-   $ bro -r nmap-vsn.trace sumstats-toy-scan.bro
+   $ bro -r nmap-vsn.trace sumstats-toy-scan.zeek
    192.168.1.71 attempted 5 or more connections

 It seems the host running nmap was detected!